venkywarriors/Generic-functions-Selenium-java/README.md

 JavascriptExecutor js = (JavascriptExecutor) driver;
 js.executeScript(Script,Arguments);
 ```
-•Script – This is the JavaScript that needs to execute.
+<li>Script – This is the JavaScript that needs to execute.</li>
-•Arguments – It is the arguments to the script.
-It's optional.
+<li>Arguments – It is the arguments to the script.
+It's optional.</li>